LogtalkDotOrg/logtalk3/examples/design_patterns/NOTES.md

 those playing the role of instances, are often defined in source files instead of being forcefully dynamically created.

-The descriptions of the design patterns are citations from the book.
+The descriptions of the design patterns are citations from the book when applicable.